uccser/cs-field-guide/text/chapters/en-algorithms.md

 It is important to remember that you can only perform a Binary Search if the items you are searching through are sorted into order.
 This makes the sorting algorithms we will look at next even more important because without sorting algorithms we wouldn't be able to use Binary Search to quickly look through data!

-{panel type="project" summary="Code to actually run linear and binary search for yourself"}
+{panel type="project" summary="Code to   run linear and binary search for yourself"}
 The following files will run linear and binary search in various languages; you can use them to generate random lists of values and measure how long they take to be sorted:
 - [Scratch](files/linear-binary-search-scratch.zip)
 - [Python (Version 2)](files/linear-binary-search-python2.py)